DadeOrsu/DSS_answers/Part1.md

 ---

-#### 4. Explain the meaning of "multifactor authentication" and provide relevant example
+#### 4. Explain the meaning of "multifactor authentication" and provide relevant examples

 ![](image/Part1/MFA.png)